There are practical steps you can take to improve your safety, especially if you're moving into new accommodation.

 All universities and colleges have a person responsible for fire safety.
 If you have any concerns or questions about fire safety in halls of residence for example, you've spotted a fire risk, speak to the responsible person.

 If you are a disabled student and would need assistance if there was a fire, let the university or college health and safety officer know when you arrive.

 - Check what the fire safety rules are, such as any ban on candles in rooms

 - Never ignore alarms

 Privately rented accommodation

-If you live in a private house or flat, make sure it's fitted with smoke alarms on each level of the property - and that they are tested regularly.
+If you live in a private house or flat, make sure it's fitted with smoke alarms on the ceiling of each level of the property and that they are tested regularly.

 Check that your escape route is clear.
 For example, make sure there are no bikes blocking your exit in the hallway and be aware of any windows that are barred.